SmoothWAN/SmoothWAN/README.md

 [![Discord](https://badgen.net/discord/members/AxSSjpgwjx)](https://discord.gg/AxSSjpgwjx)
-## A Speedify Router using OpenWRT
+## A Speedify home router software using OpenWRT
-An easy to use OpenWRT based flavor for Speedify. <br>
-Not affiliated with Speedify/Connectify. <br>
+An easy to use OpenWRT build for Speedify.
+Not affiliated with Speedify or Connectify. <br>
 <br>
-Typical use case:
+Typical use case examples:
 - Deploy Speedify to your home network covering all connected devices.
 - Access to internet that is reliable with usable speeds in a rural area by using at least 2 connections, preferably a combination of wired and wireless.

-Targets: Raspberry Pi 4 and Generic x86_64 (and virtual machines) <br> <br>
+Platforms: Raspberry Pi 4 and x86 <br>
+Worldwide easily obtainable hardware is supported.<br> <br>
 Additional Features:
--  One-click setup Multi-WAN interface setup for USB ethernet and Cellular USB dongles (RDNIS)
+-  One-click setup for multiple sources such as USB Ethernet adapters, Cellular USB dongles (RNDIS), and onboard multiport Ethernet.
 -  Pi-hole
--  Tailscale (remote LAN access)
+-  Tailscale for remote access to connected devices in your home network

-Use the discussions tab in Github for a forum-like discussion on networking configurations, and issues tab for SmoothWAN specifics.
+Use the discussions tab in Github for a forum-like discussion on networking configurations and Speedify topics, and issues tab for SmoothWAN issues.
-Interactive discussion server at Discord linked top. <br>
+Interactive discussion hub is hosted at Discord linked top. <br>

 <details>
 <summary>Basic Setup for the Raspberry Pi 4 using a smartphone</summary>